RepComm/gameinput-ts/ReadMe.md

 # gameinput-ts
 Runtime re-mappable, reusable, procedural input that supports<br>
-controllers, keyboards, mice, and touch
+controllers, keyboards, mouse, touch, and UI

-All with an easy to use API for developers<br>

-## Implemented Classes
-- InputBinding
-- GamePadManager
-- Input
-- GameInput
-- AxisRule
+This repo is being refactored to have a simpler, more complete API

+The main idea:
+- Anything can be a button
+- Anything can be an axis

+Anything being:
-- TouchRect
+- keyboard buttons
-## Implemented Interfaces
-- AxisRuleJson
+- mouse buttons
-- TouchRectJson
+- mouse axes
-- InputPointerState
+- touch
-- InputBindingJson
+- gamepad buttons
-- InputBindingsJson
+- gamepad axes
-- RendererInterface
+- HTML elements

-## Features
+## Classes
-- import/export mappings to json
-- mapping keyboard, touch, mouse, and gamepads
+- Input (raw, used by GameInput)
+- GameInput - main API
-- runtime remapping
+- Button

-## Future additions
-- Gamepad Axis value caching
+- Axis
-- Touch, mouse, and (optional) axis mapping to movement xy
-- Standardized pointer movement cache
-- Persistent sensitivity for axis and pointer

 ## Using
 To install with npm run<br>`npm install @repcomm/gameinput-ts`<br><br>